1.0 OBJECT OF THE GAME

 Only on the shot immediately following the break, may the shooting player elect to call a “Push.”
-On a “Push Out,” (roll-out) the shooter is required to hit the cue ball with the tip of the cue, but the cue ball is not required to touch another ball or a rail.
-Therefore, the rules “BAD HIT,” (see 7.3), and “NO RAIL,” (see 7.4) under “BALL IN HAND FOUL PENALTIES,” (see 7.0) do not apply, but all other foul rules are still in effect.
-The shooting player must declare his intention to push by saying “Push” or “Push Out” either to his opponent or to the referee, or the shot is considered a normal shot.
+On a “Push Out,” (roll-out) the shooter is required to hit the cue ball, but the cue ball is not required to touch another ball or a rail.
+The shooting player must declare their intention to push either to his opponent or to the referee, or the shot is considered a normal shot.
 Any ball pocketed on a “Push” stays down except the 10-ball, which would be spotted on the foot spot immediately following the “Push.”
 Following a legal “Push” shot, the incoming player has the option to take the shot from the new position(s) or to pass the shot back to the player who “Pushed Out.”
-No matter who shoots next, on the shot immediately following the “Push Out,” all “BALL IN HAND FOULS PENALTIES” (see 7.0) now apply, and the normal course of play continues.
+No matter who shoots next, on the shot immediately following the “Push Out,” the normal course of play continues.

 6.0 CONTINUING PLAY – CALL POCKET

-On the shot immediately following a legal break and/or a Push Out (if a Push Out occurred), the shooting player must contact the lowest numbered ball on the table or it is a foul.
-Unlike 9-Ball, 10-Ball IS a “Call Pocket” game and the shooter is encouraged to specify all balls along with their intended pocket.
+On the shot immediately following a legal break and/or a Push Out, the shooting player must contact the lowest numbered ball on the table or it is a foul.
+Unlike 9-Ball, 10-Ball is a “Call Pocket” game and the shooter is encouraged to specify all balls along with their intended pocket.
 However, obvious balls and their respective pockets do not have to be specified.
 Any bank shot (object ball to rail), kick shot (rail(s) to object ball), or combinations (2 or more balls) must be called to their designated pocket, or they are considered a miss.
 When a player successfully pockets the designated object balls, they continue their inning until either a miss, foul, or win occurs.

 Call pocket notes:

-a) If the shooter pockets the called ball in an unintended pocket the opponent has the option to accept the table in the current position, or require the shooter to continue (Pass).
+a) If the shooter pockets the called ball in an unintended pocket the opponent has the option to accept the table in the current position, or (Pass) require the shooter to continue.

 b) If the shooter legally pockets the called ball and an unintended ball is pocketed as well, the shooter continues.

-c) When the shooter does not legally pocket the called object ball, however pockets an unintended ball, the opponent has the option to accept the table in the current position, or require the shooter to continue (Pass).
+c) When the shooter does not legally pocket the called object ball, however pockets an unintended ball, the opponent has the option to accept the table in the current position, or (Pass) require the shooter to continue.

 d) Any ball pocketed remains pocketed (not including the 10-ball).